 - How to Get Around in Washington, DC

 1. Washington Memorial

-Washington, D.C. is the capital of the United States and a major centre for American culture and politics.
+Washington, D.C. is the capital of the United States and a major center for American culture and politics.
 It’s a bustling city with an interesting history.
-The city is home to a number of important buildings, including the White House, the Capitol building and the Supreme Court.
+The city is home to a number of important buildings, including the White House, the Capitol building, and the Supreme Court.

-The White House is one of the most famous and significant buildings in the world, not only in the capital but in the whole world.
+The White House is one of the world’s most famous and significant buildings, not only in the capital but in the whole world.
 The White House was designed by architect James Hoban and was built between 1792 and 1800.
-The White House was built in the Georgian style, which was the most popular style in the 18th century.
+The White House was built in the Georgian style, the most popular style in the 18th century.

 2. The United States Capitol Building

-The Capitol Building is a large building, and is a major tourist attraction in Washington DC.
-The Capitol Building is also the most-visited building in Washington DC, with around 12 million people visiting it every year.
-The Capitol Building was designed by Pierre L’Enfant and is one of the most impressive buildings in Washington.
+The Capitol Building is large and is a major tourist attraction in Washington, DC.
+The Capitol Building is also the most-visited building in Washington, DC, with around 12 million people visiting it annually.
+Pierre L’Enfant designed the Capitol Building, which is one of the most impressive buildings in Washington.

 3. National Mall

 The National Mall truly deserves the nickname “America’s Front Yard.”
 No, it is not an actual shopping mall.
 Filled with lush greenery and plenty of ducks, it contains notable memorials dedicated to U.S. history.

 You can visit up to 14 individual parks featuring monuments such as the Lincoln Memorial and the Martin Luther King, Jr. Memorial.
 It is the perfect opportunity to learn more about the history of the United States while touring the city’s great outdoors.